Finbuckle/Finbuckle.MultiTenant/docs/ConfigurationAndUsage.md

 `AddMultiTenant` is an extension method on `IServiceCollection` which registers the basic dependencies needed by the library.
 It returns a `MultiTenantBuilder` instance on which the methods below can be called for further configuration.
 Each of these methods returns the same `MultiTenantBuilder` instance allowing for chaining method calls.

 ### WithStore Variants
 Adds and configures an IMultiTenantStore to the application.
-Only a the last store configured will be used.
+Only the last store configured will be used.
 See [MultiTenant Stores](Stores) for more information on each type.

 - WithStore&lt;TStore&gt;
 - WithEFCoreStore
 - WithInMemoryStore

 ### WithStrategy Variants
 Adds and configures an IMultiTenantStore to the application.
-Only a the last strategy configured will be used with the exception of the fallback strategy.
+Only the last strategy configured will be used with the exception of the fallback strategy.
 See [MultiTenant Strategies](Strategies) for more information on each type.

 - WithStrategy&lt;TStrategy&gt;
 - WithBasePathStrategy